ra101/PokeShelf/README.md

 **( II )**  Open **Add Game** by Press `Ctrl + A` *(A as in Add)* or Click on `Game > Add Game` in Menu Bar.

 <table align="center"><tr><th  align="center"><h3><code>Ctrl + A</code></h3></th><th><div align="center"><img src="./Assets/CA.gif" width="200px" /></div></th></tr></table>
 - Add Essentials Game (`.exe`) **or** GBx ROM (`.gb`, `.gbc`, `.gba`)  **or** NDS ROM (`.nds`). *(While Adding ROMs make sure to have already added respective Emulator or else Save Button won't work)*
--  As soon as you add Game, Auto Add functionality would kick in for `BG Image/Video` and `BG Music`, But incase it doesn't, You have ability to Manualy Select Both of Them
+-  As soon as you add Game, [Auto Add]((#-how-bg-auto-add-works)) functionality would kick in for `BG Image/Video` and `BG Music`, But incase it doesn't, You have ability to Manualy Select Both of Them
    - File type for `BG Image/Video`: `.png`, `.jpg`, `.jpeg`, `.bmp`, `.gif`, `.mp4`, `.mkv`, `.webm`, `.avi`, `.mov`
    - File type for `BG Music`: `.wav`, `.ogg`, `.flac` (unfortunately `.mid` is not yet supported)
-   - If it doesn't kick in, To enable this functionality with ROMs or with your incompatible _Essentials_ Game, Check the [Auto-Add Guide](#-auto-add-functionality), and go to edit menu and readd the game.
+   - If it doesn't kick in, To enable this functionality with ROMs or with your incompatible _Essentials_ Game, Check the [BG Auto-Add Guide](#-how-bg-auto-add-works), and go to edit menu and readd the game.

    <div align="center"><img src="./Assets/AG.jpg" width=75% /></div>